 That said, are these supplements even necessary?
 For many pets, the answer is no. There may be factors related to some pets or some diets though, that could make these additional nutrients worthwhile.

 For nutrients with the potential for toxicity, the typical amount of these nutrients present in already-balanced commercial diets limits the amount that can be safely put in dietary supplements, so these supplements generally don’t have enough of these nutrients to restore balance to an unbalanced home-prepared diet.
-For that purpose, you should work with a veterinary nutritionist to make sure the diet you feed truly meets your pet’s needs.
+For that purpose, you should work with a board certified veterinary nutritionist to make sure the diet you feed truly meets your pet’s needs.

 Some nutraceutical products can be effective, but many are unnecessary, and some can even be harmful.
 But since they all come with marketing that says they will do something good for your pet, how is one to know how to choose a product, or if a product is even necessary?
 In many cases, there is no scientific research that supports use of nutraceutical products, and in some cases, the research that justifies their use is of poor-quality.
 Even if your veterinarian has recommended a particular type of supplement, not all are created equal.
 For example, there are a wide variety of products providing fatty acids for pets.
 However, fatty acids are not all the same.
 Some pets may need omega-3 fatty acids, while others would get more benefit from omega-6 fatty acids, or from a mixture.
 Some products may have very high concentrations of important fatty acids, while others, well, not so much.
 Veterinary Nutrition Care can evaluate a nutraceutical product and inform you of the potential benefits (or risks) associated with its use, as well as investigate the body of relevant scientific literature to help you to make the best decisions about what to give (or not to give) your pet.